Nursing Training Exam Failed: Retake & Options 2026

 • Obtain and analyze detailed exam feedback from the examination board

-• Targeted learning of failed areas with tutoring or remedial courses
+• Targeted learning of failed areas with tutoring or a refresher course

 • Simulate the practical exam multiple times with colleagues and instructors

-• Work through old exams under realistic time pressure
+• Work through past exams under realistic time pressure

 • Seek professional psychological help for severe exam anxiety

-• Intensively practice time management - especially for the practical exam
+• Intensively train time management - especially for the practical exam

 Last attempt crucial